gsucarrat/gets/README.md

 This package is free and open source software, licensed under GPL (>= 2)

 # Overview of files and folders
 The folder *gets* contains the 'raw-material' of the current development version of the package.
-The file *gets_devel.tar.gz* contains a tested tarball of the package.
+The file *gets_devel.tar.gz* contains a tarball of the package that has passed the CRAN checks.
 See the instructions above for how to install this version.

 ### Source code
 The source code of the package is contained in the following files in the *gets/R/* folder: